Adjectives in French

 - un film intéressantan interesting film

-- you could add an adverb such as très (very) rapide, très intelligente, très intéressant
+- you can add an adverb such as très (“very”) rapide, très intelligente, très intéressant

 - une élection présidentiellea presidential election